GaloisInc/BESSPIN-Tool-Suite/besspin/cwesEvaluation/hardwareSoC/README.md

 ## Testing ##

 This Vulnerability Class will be only self-assessed.

+Also, apart from CWEs 1037, 1050, and 1056, all the other CWEs are included for documentation purposes only.
+The other CWEs are not available to be self-assessed and are not included in the BESSPIN scale or the BESSPIN naïve tally.

 ------------------